 Aurecon advises clients to consider their holistic future needs and design for the necessary provisions to accommodate future needs in the base structure.
 The effect on fixed roof cladding, waterproofing issues, access, safety and future wind load capacity all need to be accounted for during the initial design.

 Finding the right solution in terms of lightweight roofing design that can handle heavy wind loads as well as accommodate future expansion requires careful analysis and collaboration between the clients, architects and engineers.

 Constructability is another key consideration because stadiums need to be built safely, economically and in the least time possible.
 Any temporary construction to the stadium or supporting construction of the roof will create a level of disruption and risk.
 In order to minimise the risk involved, the sequence of construction needs to be planned and the temporary works that are chosen need to be carefully considered in order to ensure that they are safe and economical.

-To achieve a ‘prop-free’, fast and safe method of construction for the Perth Arena project, the roof, inclusive of all fixed and movable steelwork, and all the cladding and services where constructed fully at the ground level and winched in position in one quick 2 hourr operation.
+To achieve a ‘prop-free’, fast and safe method of construction for RAC Arena (formerly Perth Arena), the roof, inclusive of all fixed and movable steelwork, and all the cladding and services where constructed fully at the ground level and winched in position in one quick 2 hourr operation.
 Approximately 2 500 tonnes (2 500 000 kg) of fully clad and serviced steel roof, larger than the size of a full soccer pitch, was lifted 23m in height.